agourlay/cornichon/README.md

 """)
 ```

-Those descriptions might be already outdated, in case of doubt always refer to the [examples](https://github.com/agourlay/cornichon/blob/master/src/test/scala/com/github/agourlay/cornichon/examples/CornichonExamplesSpec.scala).

-Those examples are executed as part of Cornichon's test suite.
+Those descriptions might be already outdated, in case of doubt always refer to these [examples](https://github.com/agourlay/cornichon/blob/master/src/test/scala/com/github/agourlay/cornichon/examples/CornichonExamplesSpec.scala) as they are executed as part of Cornichon's test suite.

 ## Placeholders

-Most built-in steps can use placeholder in their arguments, those will be automatically resolved from the session.
+Most built-in steps can use placeholders in their arguments, those will be automatically resolved from the '''session'''.

 ```scala
 Given I save("favorite-superhero" → "Batman")